ClaudiaASoares/ClaudiaASoares.github.io/_teaching/2023-deep-learning.md

 revolutionizing how films are made, machines are designed, and playing a larger role in fundamental sciences — from astrophysics to medicine.

+This course runs every year in the second semester.